web3labs/ink-verifier-server/README.md

 This feature responds to (1) the support for `build_info` data is only available from `cargo-contract 2.0.0-alpha.4`, (2) there is no official image or procedure regarding reproducible builds yet, (3) we want to expand the service utility in the meantime.

-Although it is a far from ideal way to bind the metadata to a given code hash it prevents trivial explotation by:
+Although it is a far from ideal way to bind the metadata to a given code hash it prevents trivial exploitation by:
 - Verifying that the signature is from the owner account of the code hash.
 - Verifying that the signed message matches the sha256 of the uploaded `metadata.json` + the `code hash` of the uploaded contract bytecode.